Zaederx/PatientHealthApp-v1.1/README.md

 This something I made for a University Project but was version controlled on the University SVN, but I've added here for a personal copy.
 Many aspects of the idea were not completed, as it was a big undertaking for one person (it being the first large project that I have managed on my own).
 Though the idea was not fully realised, everything done was sufficient to demonstrate skill in the related technologies and software development required to do well in the university module/class.

-As this project was for university, it is online for the purpose of being on display as part of a potfolio of my work, but cannot be forked or used for any purpose beyond to be observed as evidence of my work and epxerience.
+As this project was for university, it is online for the purpose of being on display as part of a portfolio of my work, but cannot be forked or used for any purpose beyond to be observed as evidence of my work and epxerience.

 ## Tables of Contents
 * [Background](#background)